Frequently Asked Questions

 His Hill Ranch Camp’s infirmary provides over the counter medication to campers if needed (such as: adult & children Benadryl, ibuprofen, antihistamines, ear drops, Miralax, hydrocortisone cream, etc.).
-Please check with our main office if you plan to bring over the counter medications, as we may have it already on hand.
+Please see our medication guideline policy for more details about sending medications.

 His Hill Ranch Camp does not take children with lice.
 If lice or nits are found on a camper during the week, we will contact the parent to arrange for the child to be picked up from camp.
 This policy is for the consideration and well-being of everyone attending His Hill Ranch Camp.

 In case of an emergency: You may reach a staff member at any time by calling (830) 995-3388

 $30-$40 is the average amount parents give their camper for snack bar.
 Any remaining balance is available to claim at closing ceremonies or donate to our summer staff volunteer fund

 Campers may order from the snack bar 1 or 2 times a day except Fridays.
 Thursday afternoon is the last time for campers to purchase snacks.
 Families are not able to track their campers weekly spending online, but may call the office to ask for their campers snack bar balance and expenditures.

 The snack bar includes items such as: ice cream, candy, chips, soft pretzels, various drinks, etc.

 How do I send mail to my camper?

 You are welcome to send letters, packages, and e-mails to your camper.
 Please make sure your camper’s name is clearly written on the envelope/package and bring them to Sunday night registration.
 Drop-off bins labeled Monday-Friday are available for you to place your campers letters/packages into.
 We hand them out at lunch each day.